Advanced Concepts in Self-Supervised Learning

 Picking the right augmentation method seems crucial for the outcome of training models using contrastive learning.
 For example, if we want to create a model classifying cats by color we should not use strong color augmentations such as color jittering or random grayscale.

-If you use the Command-line tool you have access to all the SimCLR collate augmentations.
+If you use the Command-line tool you have access to all SimCLR augmentations.
 You find the default parameters here: Default Settings.

-Since gaussian blur, solarization and random rotations by 90 degrees are not supported in torchvision, we added them to lightly lightly.transforms
+Since solarization and random rotations by 90 degrees are not supported in Torchvision, we added them to the transforms module as well.

 )